JakBul/Book_Manager/README.md

 * **Responsive Navigation Panel**

-As part of the responsive design, I had to be sure that the navigation is always visible and accessible to the user.
+As part of the responsive design, I had to be sure that the navigation was always visible and accessible to the user.
 That's why I used the dynamic navbar from Materialize for this project.
 It follows the chosen UX principles and adds a nice touch when the user uses a smaller device.

 ![screenshot](documentation/navbar_small_device.png)
 ![screenshot](documentation/navbar_small_device_open.png)